 If you’re part of the Windows Insider Program, or if you have followed the development of the Windows 10 Anniversary Update, you probably know many of the new changes that you are getting.
 However, the update also packs a number of small hidden features that you probably have yet to discover.

-In this guide, you’ll learn the best hidden feature on Anniversary Update that can help you to make the most out of your Windows 10 experience.
+In this guide, you’ll learn the best hidden features on the Anniversary Update that can help you to make the most out of your Windows 10 experience.

 Note that if you find a feature you already know, probably it’s not a hidden feature for you.
 However, you can keep reading, you may just find one feature that you may not know of.

 Even before the Anniversary Update, you could easily download the Windows 10 ISO to do a clean install.
 The problem was the tedious process of having to download the ISO, create the bootable media, configure your computer’s BIOS, and then reinstall Windows 10.